Dew613/Prework/README.md

 ## Notes

 A lot of time was spent on getting the UI correct.
-However, I tested the app only on the Iphone 11.
-When I tested it on other phone, I came to the realization that my UI gets messed up because of the differing screen sizes.
-By this time I had already implemented most of the features that were in my ability.
-So a good takeaway is to make sure that the UI works for many models before continuing with the actual coding.
+However, I only tested the app on the iphone 11.
+When I tested it on other phones, I came to the realization that my UI gets messed up because of the differing screen sizes.
+By this time I had already implemented most of the features that were in my ability to implement.
+So a good takeaway is to make sure that the UI works for different models before continuing with the actual coding.

 Another challenge was trying to implement a formatted text field for the bill.
-I wanted to make it so that the text field displayed: "0.00".
+I wanted to make it so that the text field displayed: **"0.00"**.
-*    On input 1 it would display: "0.01".
+*    On input 1 it would display: **"0.01"**.
-*    On input 2 it would display: "0.12".
+*    On input 2 it would display: **"0.12"**.
-*    On input 3 it would display: "1.23".
+*    On input 3 it would display: **"1.23"**.

 And so on.
-In the end I failed to get a working implementation and decided it would be best to have the input just remain as integer.
-If I made the keypad include a decimal then users would be able to input something like: "1.00.1.1" crashing the app.
-So the decision to keep the keyboard as just numbers is justified.
+In the end I failed to get a working implementation and decided it would be best to have the input just remain as an integer.
+If I made the keypad include decimals then users would be able to input something like: **"1.00.1.1"** crashing the app.
+I can now reasonable justify my decision to keep the keyboard as just numbers.

-This is less of a challenge and more of just a note: Even with the app crashing more than half the time, it was fun doing a small project.
+This is less of a challenge and more of just a note to self: Even with the app crashing more than half the time, it was fun doing a small project.
 Doing a single large project is satisfying in its own way, but getting multiple small projects is rewarding as well.
-Just getting it done is great for my mentality and experience.
+In general, just getting it done is great for my mentality and experience.

 ## License